 Cater in a meal or get a cake so everyone in the office can take part.
 Give the employee a day off that they can use whenever they want in the future.
 Give them a day off from the sales floor.
 Birthdays are for gifts; what would your staff appreciate the most?

 3. Cheers from peers.

 Make it easy for your staff to show appreciation for each other.
-Coworkers are aware of more than you might think during the day-to-day activities.
+Coworkers can recognize the “unseen” efforts that go into day-to-day activities.
 Give them a chance to call out the positive things people are doing so they come to your attention, as well as everyone else’s attention.

 4. Ask your employees what they would like.

 Survey your staff.
 Ask them what they’d like from you as far as how you show you appreciate them.
 You may be surprised at the results and you can feel confident that you’re rewarding your team with something they will value.

 5. Have a trophy.